28 Fine Typography

 28.4 Hyphenation control

-LaTeX’s automatic hyphenation is excellent but not infallible.
+Automatic hyphenation in dedicated layout engines is usually excellent but not infallible.
 Technical terms, proper nouns, and words in minority languages may be hyphenated incorrectly or not at all.

 28.5 The paragraph as the unit of design